 The National Park Service improved Lincoln Park before the ceremony adding benches, trees, and walkways.
 The Washington Post also reported that the Lincoln Emancipation memorial, 200 yards away from the Bethune statue, was turned so that it face the new memorial.

 The 17-foot bronze statue was sculpted by Robert Berks whose signature styling can be seen at the Kennedy Center in the bust of John F. Kennedy and on Constitution Avenue at the statue for Einstein.

-The statue was the first memorial to an African-American women to be erected in a public park in the nation’s capital.
+The statue was the first memorial to an African-American woman to be placed in a public park in the Nation’s capital.
 The memorial depicts Mary McLeod Bethune standing with a long coat leaning on a cane with her right hand and handing off a scroll to two children.

 The cane, presumably, would be a representation of the cane that Elinor Roosevelt gifted to Bethune after the death of FDR.
 The scroll of learning or knowledge is being handed down to the youths so that they can benefit from education.

 The three figures of the statue are placed on a tiered pedestal that forms a table.